mahdilamb/colormap/README.md

 }
 ```

-The getColorMap method is case-insensitive and can also be used to obtain the colormap reversed (e.g. "Viridis.reversed").
+The getColorMap method is case insensitive and can also be used to obtain the colormap reversed (e.g. "Viridis.reversed").
 The ColorMap.listDefaultColorMaps() will provide a list of all the default colormaps available.
 ## Color
 The Color class is provided as a framework-agnostic way of generating colors.
 It includes String constants that represent CSS4, AWT and [Tableau](https://www.tableau.com/) colors.